antvpk/puzzlesolver/README.md

 The tool provides extensive options to tune the search to your exact hardware and target requirements:

 - `-r`  `<min:max>`
-  **Description:** Defines the specific hex key range to scan.
+   Defines the specific hex key range to scan.
   *Example:* `--range 400000000000000000:7fffffffffffffffff`

 - `-target <hash>`
-  **Description:** Sets a custom target RIPEMD160 hash to hunt for.
+   Sets a custom target RIPEMD160 hash to hunt for.
 Must be a 40-character hex string.

   *Example:* `-target f6f5431d25bbf7b12e8add9af5e3475c44a0a5b8`

 - `-s`
-  **Description:** Runs the search sequentially starting from the minimum range.
+   Runs the search sequentially starting from the minimum range.
 By default, the tool searches randomly.

 - `-t`
-  **Description:** Sets the number of CPU threads to use.
+   Sets the number of CPU threads to use.
 (Only applicable when compiled/running in CPU mode).

 - `-b`
-  **Description:** Sets the batch size per thread.
+   Sets the batch size per thread.
 (Default is 4096 for CPU, 1024 for GPU).

 ---